Offenses Involving Concealed Weapons Can Have A Greater Consequence

 Statutes of carrying a concealed weapon apply to all individuals not licensed to carry a concealed weapon on their person and make it unlawful to do so.
 An example of a weapon that this statute seeks to prevent from being carried in a concealed manner is a firearm, in addition to other prohibited weapons.
 Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, carrying a concealed weapon offenses by both federal and state authorities.
-His experience and knowledge serve as invaluable assets to his clients.
+The team has also handled myriad other firearms-related offenses.
+Attorney Petruzzi’s experience and knowledge serve as invaluable assets to his clients.

 Federal offenses of carrying a concealed weapon are investigated and prosecuted by various agencies, including the FBI, ATF, Secret Service, Department of Homeland Security and the Department of Justice.
 Some common federal statutes criminalizing carrying a concealed weapon include: